-- (2) Upon receiving a report of an incident that meets the criteria in paragraph 6 of this circular from a source other than the flag State of the vessel involved, the U.S. Coast Guard will notify the flag, as well as any other SIS, initially through email or telephonic contact, followed up by a signed correspondence by CG-INV as soon as is reasonably practicable. - (3) OCMI's receiving such reports should forward the report to Commandant (CG-INV) via the chain of command, which will notify the appropriate flag State/SIS contact points. - c.
-The owner, agent, master, operator, or person in charge of a foreign vessel involved in an incident that meets the criteria in paragraph 6 of this circular is encouraged to voluntarily provide immediate notice of the marine casualty to the nearest U.S. Coast Guard Sector Office, Marine Inspection Office, or Coast Guard Group Office.
-If the party is unsure which Coast Guard Office to provide notice to, they may provide notice to the U.S. Coast Guard's Contact Point for Casualty Investigation listed in paragraph 11.b.(1). - d.
+- (2) Upon receiving a report of an incident that meets the criteria in paragraph 6 of this NVIC from a source other than the flag State of the vessel involved, the U.S. Coast Guard will notify the flag, as well as any other SIS, as soon as practicable.
+OCMI's receiving such reports should forward the report to Commandant (CG-INV) via the chain of command, which will notify the appropriate flag State/SIS contact points. - c.
+The owner, agent, master, operator, or person in charge of a foreign vessel involved in an incident that meets the criteria in paragraph 6 of this NVIC is encouraged to voluntarily provide immediate notice of the marine casualty to the nearest U.S. Coast Guard Sector

+Office, Marine Safety Unit, or other applicable Coast Guard unit.
+If the party is unsure which Coast Guard Office to provide notice to, they may provide notice to the U.S. Coast Guard's Contact Point for Casualty Investigation listed in paragraph 10.b.(1).

+- d.
 Content of a Notification.
-A notification made in accordance with paragraphs 11.b. or 11.c. above shall contain as much of the following information as is readily available: - (1) The name of the ship and its flag State - (2) The IMO ship identification number - (3) The nature of the marine casualty - (4) The location of the marine casualty - (5) The time and date of the marine casualty - (6) The number of any seriously injured or killed persons; - (7) The consequences of the marine casualty to individuals, property, and the environment; and - (8) The identification of any other ship involved.
+A notification made in accordance with paragraphs 10.b. or 10.c. above shall contain as much of the following information as is readily available: - (1) The name of the ship and its flag State - (2) The IMO ship identification number - (3) The nature of the marine casualty - (4) The location of the marine casualty - (5) The time and date of the marine casualty - (6) The number of any seriously injured or killed persons; - (7) The consequences of the marine casualty to individuals, property, and the environment; and - (8) The identification of any other ship involved.